DavidHODs/LaraDock/readme.md

 - Clone this repo
 - cd into project folder path
-- execute <docker build -t laraimage:latest .> so as to have docker build the image locally.
+- execute <"docker build -t laraimage:latest ."> so as to have docker build the image locally.
 If you change the image name or tag, you also have to make changes in docker-compose.yml
-- execute <docker-compose -f docker-compose.yml up> to get the conatiners running
+- execute <"docker-compose -f docker-compose.yml up"> to get the conatiners running
 - allow the database container to get fully set up then open another terminal and execute the following commands
-- <docker exec -it app bash>
+- <"docker exec -it app bash">
-- <php artisan migrate>
+- <"php artisan migrate">
-- <php artisan migrate --seed>
+- <"php artisan migrate --seed">
-- <service apache2 start>
+- <"service apache2 start">

 ## Security Fixes